devloop0/spectre-lang/README.md

 * Implement pre-coloring and support register coalescing in `alloc_regs.{c,h}pp`.
 Also make the algorithm more efficient.
 * Look into linking calls dynamically; currently everything is statically linked which makes life easier, but dynamic linking should be supported.

-## Contributions
-* If something went horribly wrong, let me know and I'll try to fix it.
-Of course, if you want to fix it yourself, contributions are always welcome :^)
-* There'll probably always be more things to add to the standard library and now, more optimizations to add to the compiler (this is putting aside language features as well).
-Feel free to lend a hand!
-Any help would always be appreciated.

-## License
-* If you modify the compiler or standard library, make it open source if you plan on re-distributing it.
-* If you write something in the spectre programming language, link against or just use the spectre standard library, or build an executable using spectre, do whatever you want.